What are the dates of Camp Davis 2021?

 Leadership Track begins in 7th grade and continues through 10th grade.

 Camp K'toni- an extension of our amazing Early Childhood Program- is available for children age 2-4.
-With the same pick up and drop off times it is a great solution for kids who are not yet old enough for Camp Davis.
+Due to COVID regulations, Camp K'Toni drop off and pick up times may vary from Camp Davis.

 What are the hours of Camp Davis?

 Drop off is between 8-8:30am and pick up is between 3:30-3:45pm each day.
-Early care is available starting at 7am and extended care is available until 6pm Monday through Thursday and 5:45 on Friday.
+Dependant on COVID regulations, Early care MAY BE available starting at 7am and extended care MAY BE available until 6pm Monday through Thursday and 5:45 on Friday.
+We will announce our decision on this as Camp approaches.

 Do you have to be a member of the Gordon JCC to attend Camp Davis?